 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Requirements.

-Psychology Core Courses (23 credits) provide a foundation in professional ethics, individual differences and cultural diversity, the scientific bases of behavior, and scientific research skills.
+Psychology Core Courses (21 credits) provide a foundation in professional ethics, individual differences and cultural diversity, the scientific bases of behavior, and scientific research skills.
 These courses are intended to facilitate the development of an awareness of the context in which clients live and in which interventions must work and are grounded in research.

 |Psychology Core Courses|